News Zone

 In the spring of 2001, the governments of Sao Tome & Principe and Nigeria reached an agreement over a long-standing maritime border dispute.
 Under the terms of the agreement, the two established the Joint Development Zone to govern commercial activities within the disputed boundaries.

-About the JDZ:
+About the JDZ

 • 200 km off the coastline of Nigeria and Sao Tome & Principe